danpersa/tech.zalando.com/posts/2014-12-17-monitoring-zalando-platform.rst

 .. author: Jan Mussler
 .. image: zmon2.png

-Some time ago we already presented `our PostgreSQL database monitoring tool`_, but today it is time to show you how we monitor the other parts of the ZEOS platform.
-For that particular purpose during the past months ZMON was developed to enable basically everyone at Zalando to monitor relevant services and define his own alerting on top of it.
+Some time ago we already presented `our PostgreSQL database monitoring tool`_, but today it's time to unveil how we monitor the other parts of the ZEOS platform.
+During the past months ZMON was developed to enable almost everyone at Zalando to monitor relevant services and define his or her own alerting on top of it.

 ..
 TEASER_END

-Earlier the platform was checked using Icinga/Nagios and a custom frontend, the now old ZMON.
-However, that setup did not scale with the growing number of services and more important with the number of people and teams that had their own requirements and wishes for implementing their checks.
+Earlier the platform was checked using Icinga/Nagios and a custom frontend, the now old ZMon.
+However, that setup did not scale with the growing number of services and more importantly with the number of people and teams that had their own requirements and wishes for implementing their checks.
 Thus two key requirements were taken into account: The nwe ZMON should scale better in terms of performance and its ability to monitor more entities and equally important: it should enable teams to manage checks and alerts on their own.

 Introducing ZMON